Jellyfish042/uncheatable_eval/README.md

 ## Evaluation

-First, you need to determine which `bos_mode` is most suitable for your model.
-If you are not sure, you can use `bos_mode_finder.py` to find the optimal `bos_mode` for your (huggingface) model.
+Determine the optimal `bos_mode` for your model first.
+Use `bos_mode_finder.py` to automatically detect the best setting for Hugging Face `AutoModelForCausalLM` models unless you know what you are doing.

 ```bash
 python bos_mode_finder.py --model_name_or_path="stabilityai/stablelm-2-1_6b" --tokenizer_name="stabilityai/stablelm-2-1_6b"
 ```

+Tips:

+- Do not assume that using the official tokenizer's bos_token is always correct.

+- Refer to `eval_multi.py` for configuration examples of other models.

-You can modify the `EvaluationConfig` in `eval_single.py` to evaluate a single model.
-For example:
+Modify the `EvaluationConfig` in `eval_single.py` to set up the evaluation:

 ```python
 config = EvaluationConfig(